+I have a special treat for you today: peach wähe – swiss tart.
 It’s the Swiss National Day today!
-I have an ode to the Swiss cuisine on my mind, to tell the truth, I wished I had one.
+I should have an ode to the Swiss cuisine on my mind, to tell the truth, I wished I had one.
 But I bet you are not honestly interested in my lyrics.
 You are here for the food, so am I. Swiss cuisine is so much more than fondue and raclette, and here I come encourage you to hassle with a little yeast dough and take a peak over the Swiss mountains.

 Many years ago a dear friend handled this recipe over to me, and persuaded me to make this.
+But I hesitated.
 I have to tell you a little more about her life situation back then.
 She had been a single, fulfilling every bias, with nothing more than some bottles of beer, old pizza and kefir in her fridge (strange but true).
 Her kitchen skills had been limited to opening successfully a can of some sort of soup and making sandwiches.
-By giving me this recipe her intention was not to brag about her baking creation, she solely wanted me to make this for her.
+By giving me this recipe her intention was not to brag about her baking creation, she solely wanted me to make the peach wähe – swiss tart for her.
 And I agreed, a few points were in her favor: she had been a lovely friend for years, I was curious about making my own wähe, she had cold beer, I had a huge bush with ripe red currants in my garden which fit perfectly and did I mention she brought beer?

 - 230 g / 8.1 oz. all-purpose flour (more for dusting)